vpsfreecz/vpsadminos/docs/containers/auto-starting.md

 10 seconds.

 ## Auto start queue
-When the auto start process is in progress, it is possible to monitor its progress.
+When the auto start process is in progress, it is possible to monitor it.
 `osctl ct pool autostart queue` will list the queue of containers that are about to be started.